 That being said, you do have options.
-In fact, Forbes predicts that “the economic forecast for larger businesses is positive for most sectors for 2016 into 2017.”
+In fact, Forbes predicts that the economic forecast for businesses is positive for most sectors for 2017 into 2018.
 As it turns out, large businesses can not only take advantage of the same options that small businesses do to secure loans, but they also have even more options.

 Large banks are the most common lenders for businesses large and small.
 If all your paperwork is in order, your credit history is good, and you have substantial collateral, you might think your chances of receiving a large business loan are fairly good.
 However, banks have a low approval rate for business loans (typically ~20%), and they could keep you waiting for weeks or even months before saying yay or nay.

-A number of smaller banks aggressively seek large companies as candidates for large business loans.
+A number of smaller banks aggressively seek out companies as candidates for large business loans.
 Like larger banks, you still need strong credit, substantial collateral, and a strong underlying business (you can learn more about whether you’re bankable here ).

 SBA 7(a) Loans

-SBA loans are a strong good option for large business loans, with amounts of up to $5 million granted at a reduced risk to the lender.
-Unfortunately, the SBA process can be slow (in our experience, 2-4 months… though we’ve seen as long as 10), and the red tape and paperwork is “legendary” (you can learn more about the SBA process here, and where you’re likely to get approved here).
+SBA loans are a good option for large business loans, with amounts of up to $5 million granted at a reduced risk to the lender.
+Unfortunately, the SBA process can be slow (in our experience, 2-4 months… though we’ve seen as long as 10), and the red tape and paperwork is “legendary” (you can learn more about the SBA process here).

-Alternative lenders are another viable option, but most cap out around $500,000, and average a lot lower.
+Alternative lenders, commonly referred to as FinTech or peer to peer lenders, are another viable option.
+However, most of the alternative lenders have a max loan amount between $100,000-500,000.
+You can see how many of the top peer to peer lenders compare here .
 There are a lot of reasons for that (mostly relating to what their capital providers prefer), but if you need more than $500,000, you are probably out luck.

-One of the things that sets Able apart from other Alt Lenders is our loan amounts.
-Unlike most Alt Lenders, we can go as high as $1 million.
-So if you’re a growing business looking for a larger loan amount, but you’re not yet bankable, Able might be a good option.
+One of the things that sets Able apart from other alternative lenders is the loan amounts.
+Unlike most peer to peer lenders, Able makes business loans as large as $1 million.
+So if you’re a growing business looking for a larger loan amount, but you don’t have the required secured assets for a bank loan or the lead time (2-10 months) for an SBA loan, Able might be the perfect option.